Technigo/project-todos/README.md

 # Todos App
 A responsive Todo App using styled react components, reducers and actions.
-Built with web accessibility in mind.

 ## Accessibility and cross-browser testing